 In addition to being harmful to overall health, dental mercury can also be detrimental to dental health for several reasons.
 One of the main reasons is that placing these fillings requires dentists to remove a large amount of the healthy areas of your teeth, which weakens tooth structure and can lead to even more dental work being needed in the future.
 Additionally, once placed, amalgam fillings have been shown to contract and expand, which can result in the cracking of teeth.

-Although the United States has not yet adopted similar bans on amalgam use in dentistry, the FDA does admit that the use of mercury in these fillings pose a harm to children as well as fetuses, and new metal-free alternatives are increasing in popularity across the nation.
+Although the United States has not yet adopted similar bans on amalgam use in dentistry, the FDA does admit that the use of mercury in these fillings poses harm to children as well as fetuses, and new metal-free alternatives are increasing in popularity across the nation.

 Fortunately, there are now safe and effective metal-free compounds that can be used in place of amalgam fillings.
 These alternatives offer a wonderful alternative to mercury and are better for both the dental health and overall health of patients.